RainbowResort/coppermine/plugins/flf_histotag/readme.txt

 Install plugin with COPPERMINE Plugin Manager.
 Edit configuration before first running the tool!

-You need to have your own GOOGLE MAP API KEY before you can use the map functoin.
+You need to have your own GOOGLE MAP API KEY before you can use the map function.
 If you don't yet have one, get yours free at http://code.google.com/apis/maps/ and enter it into the appropriate variable. ('apikey')